chaoticgd/wrench/docs/formats/wad_compression.md

 See [src/formats/wad.cpp](../../src/formats/wad.cpp) for a C++ implementation.
 It currently fails to decompress some files, so some of this is probably wrong, especially packet type C. Additionally, the WAD files on the game disc may contain compressed WAD segments, but they won't be at 0x0 within the file.

+The below psuedocode only gives a high-level overview of the algorithm.
+You should read the source code referenced above if anything is unclear.

 ## File

 | Offset                                    | Size   | Type    | Name            | Always Present | Comment                                   |